How to Write a Persuasive Essay

 A persuasive essay is a specific type of paper with the main goal to persuade or convince the reader to believe in something.
-To write a perfect essay of that type, you need to follow the path of logical arguments and emotional appeals comforting a reader with your point of view.
+To write a good essay of that type, you need to follow the path of logical arguments and emotional appeals comforting a reader with your point of view.

-Of course, we are not able to share tips how to catch up readers’ attention with your essay, but we can share the steps you may follow to make the process of writing smoother.
+Of course, we are not able to share tips on how to catch up readers’ attention with your essay, but we can share the steps you may follow to make the process of writing smoother.

 Step 1: Prepare yourself for writing